rtavares14/ComplexDataStructures/doc/Documentation.md

 # Technical design My Application
 I chose to do a simple menu in my console that will provide the user 6 options.
 My user has the opportunity to look by a station code using MyHashMap class by looking for the station code as the key.
+The user can also look for all the station with the name will type or just some letter to check if theirs any matching stations.
+The user can also ask all the stations from a specific type.
+The user can also ask the shortest path from 2 given stations and chose the algorithm he wants to use to complete that option.
-The user can also
+The user can also request the Minimum Cost Spamin Tree (MCST) for the rail network.
+At the ens the user can ask to open the graph visualization that he can see the last 2 options.

 ## Class diagram and reading the data
 In here after a lof of thinking I decided to approach a method to read my data in this way.
-Since I used my Stations in several data structures (MyDoubllyLinkList, MyHashMao and MyBinnarrySerachtTree) I decided to create one single method that will read the file only once and give all my stations in the 3 different data structures.
+Since I used my Stations in several data structures (MyDoubllyLinkList, MyHashMap and MyBinnarrySerachtTree) I decided to create one single method that will read the file only once and give all my stations in the 3 different data structures.
 For my tracks data I simply used a method that will read the csv and give me all my station in MyArrayList structure since I only needed that.

 # Station search by station code